When Talk Therapy Has Helped but the Pattern Still Runs Your Life

 humility, and narrative reframing helps clients disentangle personal

-by recognizing the impact of societal norms on individual suffering.
+identity from inherited patterns, and recognizing the weight of societal norms on individual suffering.

 A Practical Healing and Recovery Map for Persistent Patterns